Second-Order Topological Insulator in Two-Dimensional C2N and Its Derivatives: RESULTS

 Besides the gapped edge states, the existence of corner states is another strong evidence for a SOTI.
 According to the theory of the filling anomaly, the corner charge can be obtained from the symmetry properties of the occupied bulk bands\cite{hoti-8}:

 where $[M_{1}^{(2)}]$ ($[K_{1}^{(3)}]$) is the difference of the number of the states whose C$_2$ (C$_3$) eigenvalue equal to 1 between $\Gamma$ and M (K) points.
-We find that the terms $[K_{1}^{(3)}]$ and $[M_{1}^{(2)}]$ are equal to 0 and 2 for C$_2$N, resulting in $Q_{\text {corner }}^{(6)} = 1/2 |e|$, in consistent with the value of quadrupole moment q$_{12}$ as discussed above.
-To reveal the distributions of the charges, C$_{2}$N is cut into a hexagonal cluster with armchair edges, and its discrete energy levels are shown in \ref{fig4} (a).
-Remarkably, there are six in-gap states ($\psi_{0}$-$\psi_{5}$ as shown in the inset of \ref{fig4} (a)) around the Fermi energy.
+We find that the terms $[K_{1}^{(3)}]$ and $[M_{1}^{(2)}]$ are equal to 0 and 2, respectively, for C$_2$N, resulting in $Q_{\text {corner }}^{(6)} = 1/2 |e|$.
+To reveal the distributions of the charges, C$_{2}$N is cut into a hexagonal cluster with armchair edges, and its discrete energy levels are shown in Fig. \ref{fig4}(a).
+Remarkably, there are six in-gap states ($\psi_{0}$-$\psi_{5}$ as shown in the inset of Fig. \ref{fig4}(a)) around the Fermi energy.
+Note that, the roughly symmetric distribution of the edge and corner states around the Fermi level results from an approximate chiral symmetry of the edge structure of C$_2$N (the details can be found in section IV in the Supplemental Material\cite{SM}).
 The results also indicate that $\psi_{1}$ ($\psi_{2}$) and $\psi_{5}$ ($\psi_{4}$) are degenerate.
-The real space configuration of all the in-gap states can be visualized by their wave function distributions as shown in \ref{fig4} (b).
+The real space configuration of all the in-gap states can be visualized by their wave function distributions as shown in Fig. \ref{fig4}(b).
 The in-gap states are well localized at the six corners.
-In \ref{fig4} (c), we also show the real-space wave function distributions of the six in-gap corner states separately.
+In Fig. \ref{fig4}(c), we also show the real-space wave function distributions of the six in-gap corner states separately.
+Moreover, we find that the density distributions of the wave functions corresponding to each corner mode are exponentially localized around the corners, the results can be found in Fig. S4 in the supplementary materials\cite{SM}.
 The distributions of the corner states can be well explained by the symmetry of the cluster.
 The point group of the hexagonal cluster is D$_6$.
 Thus, we can use the irreps of D$_6$ to analyze the characteristics of the eigenvalues and eigenvectors of the six in-gap states.
 According to D$_6$ point group, the in-gap states can be written as the linear combination of the isolated p$_z$ states at the six corner as follows: